Chiao1965/simple-piano/README.md

 ---

-main.py is the python file that implements simple-paino.
+SimplePaino.py is the python file that implements simple-paino.

-The images and mp3 files used in this work are all contain in Piano0619.zip
+The images used for GUI are all contained in img.zip And the music files used for piano sound are contained in Music_Notes.zip